OpenTranslationBible/open-bible/en-GB/43.John/md/john-16.md

 ## John 16:27

-For the Father himself loves you, because you have loved me and have believed that I came from God.
+The Father loves you, because you have loved me and believe that I came from God.

 ## John 16:28